 Today, 3 CAR T-cell therapies have been approved by the United States Food and Drug Administration (FDA).

-• Axicabtagene ciloleucel (Yescarta; Kite Pharma/Gilead) the first FDA-approved CAR T-cell therapy for adult patients with certain types of advanced B-cell lymphoma.
+- Axicabtagene ciloleucel (Yescarta™; Kite Pharma/Gilead) the first FDA-approved CAR T-cell therapy for adult patients with certain types of advanced B-cell lymphoma.

-• Brexucabtagene autoleucel (Tecartus; Kite Pharma/Gilead) is a FDA-approved CAR T-cell therapy for patients with relapsed or refractory mantle cell lymphoma (MCL).
+- Brexucabtagene autoleucel (Tecartus™; Kite Pharma/Gilead) is an FDA-approved CAR T-cell therapy for patients with relapsed or refractory mantle cell lymphoma (MCL).

-The expectation is that in the next few years we’re going to see dramatic progress when scientists are able to push the boundaries of what many people thought was possible with these adoptive cell transfer–based treatments.
+The expectation is that in the next few years, we’re going to see dramatic progress when scientists can push the boundaries of what many people thought was possible with these adoptive cell transfer-based treatments.

 While CAR T-cells have been limited by several factors including high production costs and a lack of therapies applicable to a broad range of cancer types, companies are starting to explore new means to help unveil the true potential of CAR T-cell therapy.